mBayzigitov/mfm_movies_bot/README.md

 ## Warning

-The bot may not work at the end of the month because of its on a free hosting
+The bot isn't available at the moment